 This test searches for reasons for Fainting, or temporary passing out (syncope).
 Heart rhythm and blood pressure are carefully monitored while the patient rests on a special table.
 The table tilts the patient upright at a 70-80 degree angle for 30-45 minutes.
 If the patient faints, it usually means that he or she has a condition called vasovagal or neurocardiogenic Fainting, which is not life threatening.

 Electrophysiology Study (EPS)

-Under safe conditions in a hospital or lab, thin tubes called electrode catheters are placed into veins in the groin or neck area and passed into the heart to record its electrical signals.
+Under safe conditions in a hospital or lab, thin tubes called electrode catheters are placed into veins in the groin or neck area and passed into the heart through a patient's veins to record its electrical signals.
 An electrophysiologist (EP), a heart rhythm specialist, studies the speed and flow of those signals to pinpoint areas in the heart's muscle that cause rhythm problems.
 This study can diagnose potentially life-threatening slow and fast heart rates.

 A thin hollow tube, called a catheter, is placed into a blood vessel and, using an X-ray machine, passed into the heart.
 Special heart catheters can gather tissue samples of heart muscle that may be damaged, measure the pressure in the heart, show blockage in the blood vessels of the heart, or confirm heart valve disease.

 Arrhythmias may come and go.
 Since many heart rhythm problems come and go, they may not show up during a test.
 Sometimes the heart needs to be monitored over time.
 Specialists may also cause abnormal heart rhythms in a safe environment to find the problem.